Account Overdraft Coverage

 Customers that 'opt-in" will enjoy the added benefit of being allowed to overdraw their account when using their ATM or debit card.
 This enables customers to avoid embarrassment, take care of an emergency, or withdraw extra funds when they need them most.

 Citywide Banks can provide this option.
 However, the regulation requires that customers ‘opt-in’ if they wish to receive overdraft coverage for these types of transactions (one-time debit card and ATM transactions).

 ‘Opting-In’ doesn’t mean customers will incur more overdrafts – it just means they can have the option in an emergency.
-If a customer chooses to not ‘opt-in’, Citywide will be required by law to decline their everyday debit card and ATM transactions when thier account balance is insufficient.

 Customers can call Citywide Banks Customer Service if they have questions about the ‘opt-in’ rules.